Investigating and Designing for Trust in AI-powered Code Generation Tools: Related Work

-In particular, we focus on understanding developers' trust in AI code generation tools.
-Trust is often considered one of the key factors that affect the interaction between people and AI~\cite{eu2019building, das2020opportunities, liao2022designing}.
-On one hand, the lack of trust can prevent users from adopting AI tools in their workflow, even when the performance of the system is superior~\cite{boubin2017quantifying, o2019question}.
-On the other hand, blind trust in AI, especially in high-stake tasks such as software engineering, can result in overlooking mistakes or risks produced by AI~\cite{Pearce2022, perry2022insecure}.
-While user trust has long been considered crucial in the design of traditional programming support tools, such as compilers and version control systems~\cite{shundan2014cscw,witschey2015} to ensure software safety~\cite{lipner2004,hasselbring2006}, developers' trust in AI code generation tools needs even more nuanced and careful consideration ~\cite{Pearce2022, Dakhel2022, birdTakingFlightCopilot2023} due to the uncertainty introduced by AI.
+While user trust has long been considered crucial in the design of traditional programming support tools, such as compilers and version control systems~\cite{shundan2014cscw,witschey2015} to ensure software safety~\cite{lipner2004,hasselbring2006}, developers' trust in AI code generation tools needs even more nuanced and careful consideration ~\cite{pearceAsleepKeyboardAssessing2022, Dakhel2022, birdTakingFlightCopilot2023} due to the uncertainty introduced by generative AI.
 For example, since the mechanism of generative AI is more opaque and the outputs are more difficult to anticipate than traditional developer support tools, developers must establish an appropriate level of trust with these AI tools and be cautious about the potential risks~\cite{birdTakingFlightCopilot2023}.
+In particular, Widder et al. conducted an ethnography study in 2021 with developers who use deterministic code generation tools and uncovered 16 factors that affect their trust in the tool~\cite{widderTrustCollaborativeAutomation2021}.
+Given that trust is deeply embedded in contextual factors, the factors identified in prior empirical studies might change for AI-powered code-generation tools as system properties and the social and organizational contexts of usage shift.